StandUp2001/agenda_setter/README.md

 ## Installation

+There are two ways to install the extension:

+- Download the zip
+- Clone the repository

 ### Download the zip

+When downloading the zip, you will need to extract it.
+In the extracted folder, you will find the basics of the extension.

-1. Download the zip from the [pre-release](https://github.com/StandUp2001/agenda_setter/releases/tag/0.1)
+1. Download the zip from the [release](https://github.com/StandUp2001/agenda_setter/releases/download/0.1) - or download [agenda_setter.zip](https://github.com/StandUp2001/agenda_setter/releases/download/0.1/agenda_extension.zip)
 2. Extract the zip

 ### Clone the repository

+To clone the repository, you will need to have git installed.
+When cloning the repository, you will have the full source code.

 ```bash
 git clone https://github.com/StandUp2001/agenda_setter.git